jonkensta/ibp-server/docs/zeropi/readme.md

 2. SPL:
 We use the U-Boot mainline repository to create the SPL as well as the full U-Boot bootloader.
-They are compiled together into a single image.
+Some platforms separate these elements into the MLO (SPL) and full U-Boot but on our platform they are compiled together into a single image.

 U-Boot buckets common software architecture elements by CPU, SoC, and Board.
 For example, all boards using an Arm Cortex A7 CPU (such as our ZeroPi), will use the same